JamieMickaill/ForgetMeNotFlora/readme.txt

 Readme!

-ForgetMeNotFlora is a simple webscraper tool for botanists to create PDF flashcards containing key taxonomic information.
+ForgetMeNotFlora is a simple webscraper tool for botanists to create PDF flashcards to help memorize key taxonomic information and botanical features.

 Usage:
 First, download the files from this repository to your computer.